 An important consideration for anyone cutting the cord is having a stable connection to the internet on all your TVs and devices.
 People tend to utilize WiFi for most of their devices so making sure a home network has good Wifi coverage is crucial.
 Unfortunately, WiFi is subject to interference and can make it difficult [Continue Reading]

-While the picture above is the crowded Russian subway, it’s a great metaphor for what happens at the video providers servers during the season premiere of shows like “Game of Thrones” or “The Walking Dead” Whether you cut the cord or are still paying for cable TV, streaming video is a necessity for most home networks.
-[Continue Reading]
+While the picture above is the crowded Russian subway, it’s a great metaphor for what happens at the video providers servers during the season premiere of popular shows like “The Walking Dead” Whether you watch TV without cable or are still paying for cable TV, streaming video is a necessity for most home networks.
+While home [Continue Reading]

 If you frequent this site, you know the numerous reasons why it’s better to watch TV without cable.
 If you have already cut the cord, it doesn’t make sense to rent your router from your provider when you can use your own.
 Why pay $10 bucks a month, when you can get a great wireless [Continue Reading]